 Small businesses around the world start to understand the importance of a systematic approach in manufacturing.
 Still, many companies are using outdated methods for that.

 Despite the fact that the use of manual methods could result in the loss of valuable time, data and money, about 30% of businesses use either pen-and-paper methods or multiple Excel spreadsheets.

 The advantages of using MRP software

-There several advantages of using software solutions over manual tools.
+There are several advantages of using MRP software solutions over manual tools.

 Manufacturing is a complex process.
 Many things have to be taken into consideration, like inventory levels, logistics, distribution, sourcing, human and financial resources.